SJafarnia/Persian-thousands-separator/README.md

-# Thousands-separator
+# 3Digits Group Separator

-Script for switching English numbers to Persian/Arabic numbers and separates them by thousands (with commas).
+Script for switching English numbers to Persian/Arabic numbers and separates them by 3 digits groups (with commas).

 it is created as a Django template filter but you can just use the function anywhere you need.